Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 ![NoCity](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/Danielle/Images/SQL%20Cleansing/NoCity.png)

+### Step 3 Review Salary Paid Data Funnies
-3) A review of maximum salaries highlighted that in 2006 two individuals were paid an annual salary of > $12 million.
+A review of maximum salaries highlighted that in 2006 two individuals were paid an annual salary of > $12 million.
 A closer look was taken to review the individuals in question: Joanne Yelle Weatherall and Stephen Harris.
 Historical salaries were reviewed for both employees.
 It is clear from the data that these salaries are finger fumbles where the decimal was misplaced.
 An Update query is used to correct the gross inflattion of these salary records.

 ![12Million](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/Danielle/Images/SQL%20Cleansing/TwelveMillionSalary.png)